Robyn A. Bartlett

 Chaucer, Gower, Hoccleve; late medieval religious literature and culture

-Professor Bartlett regularly teaches undergraduate courses on literary studies and literary theory, and graduate and undergraduate courses on Chaucer, late medieval literature, and Middle English language.
+Professor Bartlett regularly teaches undergraduate courses on literary studies and literary theory, and graduate and undergraduate courses on Chaucer.